Class: TestWorkflowEnvironment

 sleep will sleep the actual amount of time and currentTimeMs will return the current time.

 This local environment will be powered by Temporal CLI, which is a self-contained executable for Temporal.
-By default, Temporal's database will not be persisted to disk, and no UI will be started.
+By default, Temporal's database will not be persisted to disk, and no UI will be launched.

 Parameters